doublemoulinet/Morrowind-Modular-Mod-Guide/SETUP.md

 >If you have a weaker machine, or simply an older CPU, these tweaks (which roughly double the amount of rain and snow particles on-screen) could dip your framerate below the 60FPS threshold.

 # Installing Mods with MO2
-MO2 will not only organize our installation and plugin order but will also handle downloading and installing mods as well.
+MO2 will not only organize our installation and plugin order but will handle downloading and installing mods as well.
 Mods can be downloaded and installed one of two ways:

 ![NEXUS_download](https://github.com/doublemoulinet/Morrowind-Modular-Mod-Guide/blob/master/assets/Nexus_download.png)